Handle Operators in String Theory: Discussion

-The first six sections are (modulo parts in Sec.~\ref{sec:NOII}) entirely background-independent, whereas in the remaining Sec.~\ref{sec:EHOC} and Sec.~\ref{sec:EA} we focused on vanilla bosonic string theory to demonstrate a simple and explicit realisation of handle operators.
-Most of the results are expected to generalise immediately to the superstring.
+Most of the results generalise immediately to the superstring.
 Two additional complications worth pointing out will come from specifying a globally well-defined gauge slice for the worldsheet gravitino (so that one can avoid Wu-Yang type boundary contributions associated to patch overlaps \cite{Sen15b,SenWitten15}), and also the Ramond sector we expect will present some additional subtleties due to branch cuts \cite{Witten12c}, although in principle it is understood how to proceed.
 Regarding the worldsheet gravitino, the price to pay for a suitably covariantised slice will be to depart from the traditional PCO approach \cite{Sen15b,SenWitten15}.
 But this might be necessary if one wishes to go beyond perturbation theory.
-The approach discussed in this document can presumably also be applied to odd moduli (or supermoduli more generally), and it will be interesting to do so. \sk
+The approach discussed in this document can indeed easily be generalised to superstring theory and the corresponding supermoduli space.
+In the superstring context the handle operator approach discussed here automatically implements a globally-defined smooth gauge slice in supermoduli space and there is no obstruction of the type discussed by Donagi and Witten \cite{DonagiWitten15}, and hence there is also no need for `vertical integration' \cite{Sen15b,SenWitten15}.
+As mentioned above, details for the supermoduli generalisation of the smooth gauge slice constructed in the current document using handle operators will be discussed in detail by one of us in forthcoming work. \sk

 Since handle operators (and their complex structure deformations) represent string loops or separating handles, they are comprised of offshell operators.
 In order to ensure that the resulting operators can be patched together consistently we have adopted Polchinski's suggestion \cite{Polchinski88} which is to normal order them using holomorphic normal coordinates.
 These coordinates are required to solve the Beltrami equation, and moreover the residual invariance under holomorphic reparametrisations of the Beltrami equation is fixed.
 Consequently, using holomorphic normal coordinates to normal order handle operators gauge fixes invariance under Weyl transformations.
 These coordinates also have the property that they preserve covariance, and they transform as scalars with respect to reparametrisations of an underlying auxiliary coordinate system while allowing one to proceed without making an explicit choice for the local Ricci curvature.
 A crucial property is that operators constructed out of holomorphic normal coordinates transform as scalars on patch overlaps modulo a U(1) ambiguity.
 This ambiguity is in turn removed \cite{Polchinski88} by considering combinations of operators that are independent of this phase, or by taking this phase to be integrated (by identifying it with a modulus). \sk